 Dr Karen McBride

-I am a Reader in Accounting and Financial Management.
+I am a Reader in Accounting and Accountability.

 An enthusiastic researcher, I have a PhD and Masters' degree in Research Methods.
 Experienced in working independently and with an ability to meet deadlines.

 I am involved in developing research in Accounting History, within Portsmouth, nationally and internationally.
 As Deputy Chair, Secretary and co-founder of the Accounting History Special Interest group (SIG) of the British Accounting and Finance Association (BAFA), my role involves organising conferences, workshops, meetings and the newsletter of this international group.
-Co-organised and led a workshop in Accounting History with Prof. C. Cordery at Aston University (December 2018).
+Co-organised and led a series of monthly workshops in Accounting History from January 2021 to May 2021, these will recommence in the autumn.

 In 2019, I received funding from the British Council to run an emerging scholars workshop on sustainability and corporate reporting, with delegates from Russia and the UK.
 The workshop was successful and has resulted in research links and networking across Russia and the UK.